wavefrontHQ/wavefront-operator-for-kubernetes/docs/openshift-operator.md

 1. Login into Openshift Web UI as administrator.
 2. Create a project with name "wavefront".
-3. From the Left pane navigate to the "Catalog" → "OperatorHub".
+3. From the Left pane navigate to the Catalog → OperatorHub.
-4. From the list of Operator types select "Monitoring" → "Wavefront".
+4. From the list of Operator types select Monitoring → Wavefront.
 5. Click on the Wavefront Operator and click Install.
 6. Subscribe for the Operator by selecting "wavefront" as namespace.
 7. Once the subscription is successful the operator will be listed under "Installed Operators" and it deploys Wavefront Proxy and Wavefront Collector CRD's into the project.